Justin-Credible/Ionic-TypeScript-Starter/docs/getting-started.md

 # Overview

-The starter project is platform agnostic; you should be able to do development on Mac OS, Linux, or Windows using any IDE or text editor.
+This section will cover the prerequisites you'll need to start developing using the starter project.

+This guide assumes a Unix-like environment; deviations for Windows users will be called out with inline note blocks.

 # Prerequisites

-Aside from mobile platform specific SDKs, [Node.js](https://nodejs.org/dist) 4.4.x is the only prerequisite.
+Aside from mobile platform specific SDKs, [Node.js](https://nodejs.org/dist) 4.4.x is the only external prerequisite.

 While any version of 4.4.x or higher should work, I've specifically tested and verified with version [4.4.2](https://nodejs.org/dist/v4.2.2/).

 Windows users can download the installer from the link above.

-For Mac OS, I recommend can install Node using [Node Version Manager](https://www.npmjs.com/package/nvm) which can be installed using [Homebrew](http://brew.sh/).
+For Mac OS, I recommend installing Node using [Node Version Manager](https://www.npmjs.com/package/nvm) which can be installed using [Homebrew](http://brew.sh/).
 I recommend following the instructions in [this post](http://stackoverflow.com/a/28025834) which will get you setup so that `npm install` does not require `sudo`.

 ## iOS Specific